28th September 2008

 How the mighty have fallen

-Hydrobike Harvey explored some previously unexplored areas of physics with a hydrobike today and manged (in the process) to in fact invert said hydrobike.
-It turns out that hydrobikes are *amazingly* stable *unless* you walk out to the outermost end of one of the pontoons while holding onto some part of the frame.
-In this case, the weight shift causes what some in NASA might call “catastrophic failure”.
-Enjoy the photos
+Hydrobike Harvey explored some previously unexplored areas of physics with a hydrobike today and manged (in the process) to in fact invert said hydrobike.В It turns out that hydrobikes are *amazingly* stable *unless* you walk out to the outermost end of one of the pontoons while holding onto some part of the frame.В In this case, the weight shift causes what some in NASA might call “catastrophic failure”.В В Enjoy the photos

 Hydrobike Harvey's Great Experiment

-posted at 4:15 PM in Announcements and News | 0 Comments
+September 27, 2008 at 4:15 pm Posted in: Announcements and News Comments Closed

 Capitola: Good variety on the wharf